An Ethiopian tetraevangelium – An example of the new Gondarine style of painting in Ethiopia in the 17th and 18th centuries

 Dorothea McEwan studied History at the University of Vienna where she was awarded her PhD.
-She moved to London and worked in the British Library cataloguing the John Churchill, First Duke of Marlborough papers.
-She was the Archivist in The Warburg Institute, University of London, and now devotes her time to researching illuminated Ethiopian manuscripts.
+After moving to London she worked in the British Library cataloguing the John Churchill, First Duke of Marlborough papers.
+She was the Archivist in The Warburg Institute, University of London, until her retirement and has devoted her time since to researching illuminated Ethiopian manuscripts.
 She has published widely on historical and theological topics.
-Dorothea was awarded the Cross of Honour in Art and Sciences from the President of the Republic of Austria and was elected Associate Fellow of the Ethiopian Academy of Sciences.
+She was awarded the Cross of Honour in Art and Sciences from the President of the Republic of Austria and was elected Associate Fellow of the Ethiopian Academy of Sciences.

 The British Library